imjustlooking/hawker-side/README.md

  This meant that the app will only recognize the unique ID of the hawker if he had clicked Menu/Orders after logging in.
 Otherwise, it will show no corresponding orders/menu.

  The way we overcame this was to redirect the user to the root page after logging in/out, such that the user has to click on Menu/Orders instead of refreshing the current page they were on.
 This forces them to get this.state.user as props through clicking on the tabs again.
 A little 'hacky' but it works for now.

+ It would have been better if we used a way which allows this.state.user to persist throughout the session, perhaps by lifting the state up to the NavParent component?
+Though at the point of this project, React and Firebase were both new technologies to us, so I think we still did an alright job, albeit less polished one.